Multikillionaire: The Devil's Contract

 Multikillionaire: The Devil's Contract is the fourth album by Natas, released in 1997.
-This album is noted as the only album to feature Moebadis as the 4th member of the group.
+This album is noted as the only release to feature Moebadis as the fourth member of the group (although he eventually made a guest appearance on Natas' 2006 album N of tha World).

 Music and lyrics

 Allrovi wrote that the musical style of Multikillionaire: The Devil's Contract is a fusion of "Funkadelic guitar funk and Def Jam-era Rick Rubin-influenced beats".
 Regarding the album's lyrical content, Allrovi wrote "the group doesn't rely so much on perverse sex, morbid obsessions, or heretical talk but rather attitude here to make their music interesting."

 Reception

 Allrovi reviewer Jason Birchmeier wrote that "This album isn't as realized as WWW.COM, but it's closer than any preceding Natas album."